 More recently Rawanchaikul has incorporated ‘Navinism’ (the world of Navins) within his installations, for example his 2007 book Quotations from Comrade Navin, a passbook from the 2011 Venice Biennale and the 2007 comic Who is Navin?, a melded biography of Navin Rawanchaikul, covering his Bollywood adventure and the founding of the Navin Party.

-The QAGOMA Research Library is located on Level 3 of the Gallery of Modern Art (GOMA) and is open to the public from Tuesday to Friday, 10am to 5pm.
-Visit the Library’s website to access our online catalogue and learn more about our collections and services.
+The QAGOMA Research Library is located on Level 3 of the Gallery of Modern Art (GOMA).
+Open to the public Tuesday to Friday 10.00am to 5.00pm. visit us in person or explore the online catalogue.
+Access to special collections is available by appointment.